Why is My WordPress Admin So Slow? Causes & Top Fixes

 increase PHP memory limit from multiphp ini editor

-Once there, choose your website from the top menu and then set the PHP memory limit to whatever you want.
+Now, choose your website from the top menu and then set the PHP memory limit 256MB.

 Insufficient Server Ram & Shared Hosting